MicrosoftDocs/security/zero-trust/zero-trust-overview.md

 ms.topic: conceptual
 ---

-# Zero Trust overview
+# What is Zero Trust?

 :::image type="icon" source="./media/icon-introduction-medium.png":::

-*What is Zero Trust?* Zero Trust is a security a model.
+Zero Trust is a security a strategy.
 It is not a product or a service, but an approach in designing and implementing the following set of security principles:

 - Verify explicitly
 - Use least privilege access